mattvenn/earth-to-mars/docs/missions.md

 The following training missions will get you prepared for the real missions.

 To get started, double click on the Idle2 icon.

+TODO where to write the code for the missions?

 ## 0 - Hello Python!